-You can see the video of my students Discussing Both Stories and Creating Our Double Bubble Map.mp4 so you can get an idea of what this part of the lesson might look like in your room.
+You can see how my students completed this part of the lesson by viewing the video hereSpeaking and Answering Our Text Dependent Questions - Goldilocks.mp4.
+It may give you an idea of how this part of the lesson might look like in your classroom.

 As part of our closure I said, "We are going to take some turns reading our answers to the class. " I started asking questions and called on people to answer the question, reading what they had written on their paper.
 After they had read their answer I said to the class, "Do you agree or disagree with what they had written?
 Did the connecting word that they had chosen make the sentence make sense?"
 By reading our answers, students are getting an opportunity to hear multiple examples, the various choices for connecting words, and how all those choices make sense.
 It also helps students to tune in and listen to what their classmates are saying.